Last edited by:

 Photo: dining on the deck at Barren’s

-The list below only represents the restaurants that the authors have frequented.
-Please check out their menus and reviews and make your own decision as to what seems appealing.
-Some have well-developed take-out capabilities.
-Most are within two blocks from the town landing.
+With over 20 restaurants of every variety within 500 feet of the town landing, Camden has something for everyone.
+From cupcakes to gourmet, it’s all just steps away from the town landing.
 Dinner and/or Lunch Barren’s Distillery + Restaurant: (Pub Fare and their own gin) 207-230-8422, on the dock at Lyman Morse Bistro La Cave: On the town landing, 207-230-8818.
-Just opened, so I know nothing about it yet!
-40 Paper: (Italian, GF) 207-230-0111, 40 Washington St. Franny’s Bistro: (American, seafood, veg & GF friendly) 207-230-8199, 55 Chestnut St. Fresh and Company: (American) 207-236-7005, 1 Bayview Landing Hartstone Inn: (New England/International) offering curbside pickup, 207-236-4259, 41 Elm St. Long Grain: (Asian) 207-236-9001, 20 Washington St. Mixed Greens: (salads and more)) 207-230-8150, 15 Main St. Natalie’s: (gourmet) 207-236-7008, 83 Bayview St. Peter Otts on the Water: (steaks, pasta, seafood) 207-236-4032, 16 Bayview Landing Salt Wharf: (Seafood Centric), 207-236-4378, on the dock at Lyman Morse The Waterfront Restaurant: (Seafood, etc.) 207-236-3747, 48 Bayview St. Breakfast and/or Lunch and Coffee Breaks Bagel Café: (bagels, lunch, salads) 207-236-2661, 25 Mechanic St. Boynton McKay Food Co.: (eclectic and delicious breakfast specialties) 207-236-2465, 30 Main St., remains to be seen if they’ll be open in 2023 Camden Cone: (ice cream!)
+French bistro and jazz bar.
+Cafe Louis Costa Media: New in 2024 offers a menu inspired by Costa Rican and Caribbean flavors; 207-230-8424, 50 Elm St.; Friday to Tuesday noon – 9:00 First Fig, at 31 Elm St., is a new (2024) wine shop and bar; Wednesday to Saturday noon – 7:00.
+40 Paper: (Italian, GF) 207-230-0111, 40 Washington St. Franny’s Bistro: (American, seafood, veg & GF friendly) 207-230-8199, 55 Chestnut St. Fresh and Company: (American) 207-236-7005, 1 Bayview Landing Hartstone Inn: (innovative Maine) 207-236-4259, 41 Elm St. Long Grain: (Asian) 207-236-9001, 20 Washington St.; excellent take-out as well as busy restaurant.
+Mixed Greens: (salads and more) 207-230-8150, 15 Main St. Mosaic: (eclectic tacos, salads, small plates) 207-230-8380, 31 Elm St. Natalie’s: (gourmet) 207-236-7008, 83 Bayview St. Peter Otts on the Water: (steaks, pasta, seafood) 207-236-4032, 16 Bayview Landing Salt Wharf: (Seafood Centric), 207-236-4378, on the dock at Lyman Morse Sea Dog Brewing Company: (craft brewery with pub fare) 207-230-1306, 1 Main St. The Waterfront Restaurant: (Seafood, etc.) 207-236-3747, 48 Bayview St. Breakfast and/or Lunch and Coffee Breaks Bagel Café: (bagels, lunch, salads) 207-236-2661, has moved to the old Boynton McKay space at 30 Main St. Buttermilk Kitchen at Marriners: [email protected], 35 Main St. Long-time local favorite has been updated by new owners without loosing the charm of the original Marriners.
+Closed Monday & Tuesday.
+Camden Cone: (ice cream!)
 207-236-6448, 31 Bay View St. Camden Deli: (diverse menu and excellent baked goods) 207-236-8343, 37 Main St. Laugh Loud Smile Big: (cupcakes!)
-207-230-7001, 38 Main St. Marriners: (No ferns, no quiche, no website; but they are on Facebook) 207-236-4949, 35 Main St. Owl & Turtle Bookshop Cafe: (what a combination–an independent bookstore, great coffee and delicious pastries!)
+207-230-7001, 38 Main St. Owl & Turtle Bookshop Cafe: (what a combination–an independent bookstore, great coffee and delicious pastries!)
 207-230-7335, 33 Bay View St. River Ducks Ice Cream: (ice cream!)
-207-322-7129, 19 Mechanic St. Open 12:00 to 8:30 Whistling Whale Coffee Bar: (coffee and baked goods) on the dock at Lyman Morse Zoot: (coffee, wifi, treats) 207-236-9858, 5 Elm St.
+207-322-7129, 19 Mechanic St. Open 12:00 to 8:30 Whistling Whale Coffee Bar: (coffee and baked goods) on the dock at Lyman Morse.
+Cold brew coffee, served hot or cold, delicious pastries, amazing location!
+Zoot: (coffee, wifi, treats) 207-236-9858, 5 Elm Street.
+Camden’s hub.

 Photo: View of the harbor and bay from Mt.
 Battie.
 Photo by Jane Babbitt